huntdatacenter/docs/docs/coordination/agreements/downloads.md

 [HUNT Cloud Invoice Profile](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-invoice-profile.pdf) (pdf)

 This form defined the invoice profile for your cloud services fees.
 One invoice profile needs to be attached to your data space agreement.
-Data spaces on the BLUE subscription level may attach profiles for individual labs.

 ::: details Clarification of the form fields

-The following form fields are including in the "HUNT Cloud Invoice Profile" version 2.0.
+The following form fields are including in the "HUNT Cloud Invoice Profile" version 2.1.

 **Data space**